 The Fortress Credit Agreement initial term loan total commitment of \$34.0 million and a term loan commitment of \$10.0 million were both funded to Legacy Airspan on December 30, 2020.
-Pursuant to the Fortress Credit Agreement, the Company may expand the term loan commitment by \$25.0 million subject to the terms and conditions of the Fortress Credit Agreement.
+Pursuant to the May 2023 Fortress Credit Agreement Amendment, the Company expanded the term loan commitment by \$25.0 million subject to the terms and conditions of the Fortress Credit Agreement, which commitments have funded and/or expired.
 The maturity date of the total loan commitment is December 30, 2024.
-The Fortress Credit Agreement contains a prepayment premium of 5.0% if the prepayment occurs during the period from December 30, 2021 through December 29, 2022, and 3.0% if the prepayment occurs during the period from December 30, 2020 through December 29, 2021.
+The Fortress Credit Agreement contains a prepayment premium of 5.0% if the prepayment occurs during the period from December 30, 2021 through December 29, 2022, and 3.0% if the prepayment occurs during the period from December 30, 2020 through December 29, 2023.
+The Fortress Credit Agreement also contained a prohibition on prepayment during the period from December 30, 2020 through December 29, 2021.